aiven/aiven-docs/docs/products/clickhouse/concepts/clickhouse-query-cache.md

 ## Limitation

-- Maximum query cache size: 64 Mib for each GiB of RAM (for example, 256 Mib for a 4-GiB instance or 1 GiB for a 16-GiB instance)
+- Maximum query cache size: 64 MiB for each GiB of RAM (for example, 256 MiB for a 4-GiB instance or 1 GiB for a 16-GiB instance)
 - Maximum number of query cache entries: 64 entries for each GiB of RAM (for example, 1024 entries for a 16-GiB instance)